PoojanDoshi11/PoojanDoshi11/README.md

 ---

 ## 🔮 Planned Projects
-1. **Portfolio Website**: A personal website to showcase my skills and projects.
+1. **Portfolio Website**: A personal website to showcase my skills and projects (Tech stack: Django, Bootstrap).
 2. **Event Management App**: A Django-based app to manage events, RSVPs, and schedules.
 3. **Story Generator**: A Python-based tool for generating short stories using machine learning.
-4. **Data Dashboard**: An interactive dashboard for visualizing datasets.
+4. **Data Dashboard**: An interactive dashboard for visualizing datasets with Seaborn and Plotly.

+---

+## 🏆 Achievements
+- 🌟 Participated in open-source contributions for [Hacktoberfest](https://hacktoberfest.com/).
+- 🧑‍💻 Created a Django RSVP management system for events, streamlining attendance workflows.
+- ✍️ Published technical blogs on full-stack development and creative storytelling.

 ---